prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 4. Put ✓ in Active column
 5. Done!

-Next time user opens "Create New Assignment" dialog, new teacher appears in dropdown.
+Next time user opens "Create New Subject" dialog, new teacher appears in dropdown.

 ---